jasonmcintosh/homelab-work/applications/opa/README.md

-## OPA For spionnaker - PROPRIETARY!!!
+## OPA For spinnaker - PROPRIETARY!!!

 This contains an example config/setup using OPAL & OPA sidecar for spinnaker vs. the kubemanagement system.
 Note that OPA itself is a proprietary plugin developed and maintaed by Armory for Spinnaker.
 * [Installation instructions](https://docs.armory.io/plugins/policy-engine/)